d-a-n/react-native-multiple-choice/README.md

 ## Usage

-Here is an extensive overview of the component usage.
+Here is an overview of the component usage.

 ```jsx
 <MultipleChoice
     options={[
     'Lorem ipsum dolor sit',